doivglser/mindevenviro-fanciful/docs/README.md

 * mindevenviro

+	  	portability to: Debian, Fedora, CentOS, and MacOS to write without exclude codes from shellcheck "iptables psad fwsnort": tcp-wrapper
+	  	to implement "logger" "pipestatus" "ncurses" "GUI's"
+	  	"mindevenviro.rules": "alert/drop rules" for snort
+	  	better entries for log .wH0rUNSon
+	  	to search for the right MySQL syntax to add a "Joomla CMS" to localhost

+	  	to write a unix socket server, to handle http_headers reffering user-agent, and redirect to TOR.

 	  	to implement "Cont-Sec" to mindevenviro
-	  	"mindevenviro.rules": "alert/drop rules"
-	  	better entries for log .wH0rUNSon
-	  	to write without exclude codes from shellcheck portability to: Debian, Fedora, CentOS, and MacOS to add a "Joomla CMS" to localhost to search for the right MySQL syntax
-	  	"iptables psad fwsnort": tcp-wrapper
-			  to implement "logger" "pipestatus" "ncurses" "GUI's"

 * sCRYPtUPdater